Wilmington Violent Crime Lawyer

 Possible Penalties for Violent Crimes in Wilmington, NC

 The penalties for violent crimes tend to vary based on factors such as the specific crime, the circumstances of the incident, and the criminal history of the accused.
 Certain factors of an incident can result in a harsher punishment for the defendant, and other factors can have the opposite effect.
+Additionally, it’s important to be aware of the federal crimes statute of limitations, which can affect the timeline for prosecution of certain violent crimes at the federal level.
 If you are convicted of a violent crime, you could face the following penalties:

 This may be considered for a first-time offender.
 With probation, the court will usually require the convicted individual to meet specific conditions and remain under close supervision of a probation officer for the duration of the probation.